-In the prosperous years following WWII, Americans began to make a shift out of cities and into suburban communities, drawn by the appeal of cheaper housing and sizeable building lots.
-The "American Dream" began to take shape as a single-family home in the suburbs and an automobile to help the family get where they need to go.
+In the prosperous years following WWII, Americans began to make a shift out of cities and into suburban communities, drawn by the appeal of cheaper housing and sizable building lots.
+The "American Dream" began to take shape as a single-family home in the suburbs and an automobile to help the family get where they needed to go.

-Unfortunately, developing suburban communities further away from transportation hubs and job centers (aka suburban sprawl) caused unwanted effects, such as more reliance on automobiles for transportation, increasing air pollution, and the destruction of wildlife habitats, to name a few.
+Unfortunately, developing suburban communities further away from transportation hubs and job centers caused unwanted effects.
+Urban sprawl, the rapid expansion of development over large expanses of land, creates more reliance on automobiles for transportation, which increases air pollution, destroys wildlife habitats, and contributes to racial and economic disparity.

-To counter the negative impact of suburban sprawl, developers and community leaders are turning to infill development as a way to create more housing opportunities in urban neighborhoods.
+To counter the negative impact of urban sprawl, developers and community leaders are turning to infill development as a way to create more housing opportunities in urban neighborhoods.

 Take a tour through our guide to infill development and discover some exciting examples of infill projects that are reshaping urban communities throughout the U.S.